 For more than a decade, Mercer University’s Bachelor of Science in Organizational Leadership degree has been the program of choice for future leaders in all walks of life.
 This degree program is designed for mid-career adult learners who have four or more years of work experience, and with a keen appreciation of the leader's critical and evolving role in the change process and dynamic environment of 21st Century organizations.
 Leaders clearly define goals, give their teams purpose, and motivate them toward the highest levels of success.
 Those with the ability to lead in today’s challenging environment are considered to be valuable assets.

-The B.S. in Organizational Leadership program is offered at Mercer's Atlanta, Douglas County, Henry County and Macon locations, and students are admitted five times per year in August, October, January, March and May.
+The B.S. in Organizational Leadership program is offered at Mercer's Atlanta, Douglas County, Henry County, and Macon locations.
+Students are admitted five times per year in August, October, January, March, and May.